IVF Gender Selection: Pros and ConsFertility Treatment

 The procedure of IVF Gender Selection

-First, the female partner should start taking ovulation induction drugs from days 2-4 of her menstrual cycle to produce more mature and high-quality eggs.
+First, the female partner should start taking ovulation induction drugs from days 2-4 of her menstrual cycle to produce more mature, high-quality eggs.
 The higher the number of mature eggs, the higher the chance of successful pregnancy.

 The eggs are first placed in a nourishing dish in the embryology lab, similar to the fallopian tubes’ environment.
 Then, 4 hours after retrieval, the eggs are fertilized with the male partner’s sperm via ICSI or IVF.
 The resulting embryos are transferred to the incubators -with controlled temperature and humidity- to be developed into blastocysts.
 If the couple prefers not to take PGD, the embryo can be transferred 3 days after its formation, but if they need PGD, they should wait more days because PGD can only be done on a blastocyst (5 to the 7-day embryo).